-If you’re looking to rent a home in Greeley, you probably already know that the competition for landing a lease property in the area can be highly competitive.
+If you’re looking to rent a home in Fort Collins, you probably already know that the competition for landing a lease property in the area can be highly competitive.
 It’s possible to edge out other would-be tenants vying for the same home you’ve had your eye on – you just have to know what your future landlord is looking for in renters.
 Here are seven tips for becoming a desirable rental home tenant to ensure you don’t miss out on the right Greeley property for your specific needs and lifestyle:

 Good Credit Score